Design, Art & Architecture

 Capturing the eye from the Lobby, a unique stainless-steel spherical structure inspired by Mauritian culture and history overlooks the coastline.
 Designed by Dong Sculpture in the form of a palm frond blowing in the wind, the sculpture symbolises the strength of the Mauritian people to adapt to their changing environment.
 The organic curve and pattern depicts the nature of Mauritius, while the polished mirror finish reflects the environment, sun and light, while the cool, muted interior displays the shadow cast by the sun and the enduring strength of the island and its people.

-All of the guest rooms have been elegantly redesigned and feature gracious living spaces in a contemporary timeless design with muted hues of warm white marble, teak and greys, while retaining a relaxed island feel.
-A strong focus has been placed on showcasing the magnificent views and surroundings of the resort, the complete makeover includes new furnishings, fabrics and colour schemes to reflect the lush tropical landscapes, the vibrant turquoise Indian Ocean, and the bleached white of Mauritian sand. dsgn™ from South Africa worked closely with the resort team to ensure that the interior design and architecture of all spaces truly captured the essence of Mauritius while keeping One&Only ideals in mind.
+The guest rooms feature gracious living spaces in a contemporary, timeless design with muted hues of warm white marble, teak and greys, while retaining a relaxed island feel.
+A strong focus has been placed on showcasing the magnificent views and surroundings of the resort, with furnishings, fabrics and colour schemes reflecting the lush tropical landscapes, the vibrant turquoise Indian Ocean, and the bleached white of Mauritian sand. dsgn™ from South Africa worked closely with the resort team to ensure that the interior design and architecture of all spaces truly captured the essence of Mauritius while keeping One&Only ideals in mind.
 The sophisticated interiors of each guest room and suite are finished with natural materials such as timber, stone, leather and linen.
 Bespoke furniture and locally-crafted lithographs have been selected to resonate with the tropical Mauritian environment and provide an idyll of understated style.